FermiDirak/Formulate/README.md

 }
 ```

-In the above example, the FLErrorBox component displays all nested validation errors.
-Formulate abstracts away the complexity of validation handling and allows you to  aggregate and display all nested validation errors from a given form node.
+In the above example, the FLErrorBox displays all nested validation errors of a given link.
+This is a powerful pattern when needing to display form level and section level validation errors.
+Below is the implementation of FLErrorBox.

 ```jsx
 const F8ErrorBox = ({link}: Props) => {